netinvent/rhel9_scripts/README.md

 ### Kickstart file

 The kickstart file contains a python script which handles automagic partitioning and other small adjustemnts.
+It will handle MBR, GPT and LVM style partitionning, while being able to autosize partitions.
+It can also optionally reserve 5% disk space on physical servers, which might come in handy for SSD usage.

 The python script is to be executed as `%pre --interpreter=/bin/python3` script and will create the following: